foxsin10/Note/2021/Issues in SwiftUI.md

 ## ARC counting

-codes below as a workaround for viewModel signals's subscribtions would be released unexpectly under 14.5.
+code below as a workaround for viewModel signals's subscribtions would be released unexpectly under 14.5.

-If *createLoginController()* method was implemented in a custom UIHostingController, the event flow will auto released under iOS 14.5
+If *createLoginController()* method was implemented in a custom UIHostingController, the event flow will auto released under iOS 14.5.

 ```swift
     override func prepareTransition(for route: LoginGuideRoute) -> NavigationTransition {